 A program in support of creative projects and curious people

 Do you like problem solving, learning new tech, collaborating with others, and creating something new?
-No matter your experience or discipline, consider joining our second cohort of interns in the CATalyst Studios!
+No matter your experience or discipline, consider joining our fourth cohort of interns in the CATalyst Studios!

-Undergraduate students in any college or discipline at the University of Arizona, and are enrolled in at least 6 units for Fall 2022.
-Students are encouraged to apply in their last two years of study at the undergraduate level and should have a general goal and project idea when submitting an application.
+Undergraduate students in any college or discipline at the University of Arizona, and are enrolled in at least 6 units for Spring 2024.
+Students should have a general goal and project idea when submitting an application.
 Experience is not necessary!

-All internships are for Fall 2022, will begin in August and run through December 2022.
-Internships are approximately 10-15 hours per week and could include evening and weekend hours.
+All internships are for Spring 2024, will begin in January and run through May 2024.
+Internships are approximately 10 hours per week and could include evening and weekend hours.
 All work for this internship will be on-site, in the CATalyst Studios in the Main Library.
-Masks are required in the CATalyst Studios.

 Each week, commitments include: